 Getaways in Los Angeles

-Los Angeles is known for its star-studded streets and glamor, but that's only the beginning.
-Enjoy a hike up the Hollywood sign or check off your Los Angeles tourist to-do list.
+If you live in Los Angeles, you don't even need to leave town to get away.
+The city is known for its star-studded streets and glamor, but that's only the beginning.
+Explore a new neighborhood, or check off those things you've had on your Los Angeles tourist to-do list forever.

-The center of new and trendy is in downtown LA.
-In fact, there's so much to see and do there that it could take you two or three weekends to get it all done.
+There's so much to see and do in downtown LA that it could take you two or three weekends to get it all done.
+And it's changing so fast that you'll need to go back again in six months to find out what's new.
 Check out all the things to do during your Downtown LA escape in this guide.

 If you want to see the touristy side of Hollywood - and admit it - you want to, don't you?
 You can do it in a quick weekend with these tips and top spots to go.